 Why For a fusion of Japanese and South American food with stylish interiors and a buzzing atmosphere

 What What the group's second site is lacking in City views (the orginal Sushisamba sits proudly on the top of Heron Tower), it makes up in fantastic interiors.
-The signature spiral staircase is decked out in the brand’s signature bright orange hue, the ceiling is covered in foilage and there are sexy, red velvet booths.
+The signature spiral staircase is decked out in the brand’s traditional bright orange hue, the ceiling is covered in foilage and there are sexy, red velvet booths.
 The food is just as good as in the City, though.
-Gorge on moreish green bean tempura served with a slick of black truffle aioli; springy gyoza stuffed with intensely meaty Wagyu beef served on a neon yellow pool of sweet-tasting kabocha.
-The colourful sushi rolls are a must-try and so are the cocktails.
+Gorge on moreish green bean tempura served with a slick of black truffle aioli or springy gyoza stuffed with intensely meaty Wagyu beef served on a neon yellow pool of sweet-tasting kabocha.
+The colourful sushi rolls are a must-try too, and so are the cocktails.

 Where Opera Terrace, The Piazza, WC2E 8RF